2 4 0 T U R B O . C O M

 This photo below is the front tires on my 242 immediately after installing these.
 They went from 1/8th inch TOE IN (stock setting) to 4.8 inches TOE OUT, just like THAT!
 The QSRC arm geometry changes may not take all the blame, since it's possible the new camber adjustment setting might have also helped to increase the below toe out measurement.

 So this might be a good time for you to learn how to adjust the toe setting yourself.
-If that interests you, CLICK HERE for the ALIGNMENT section.
+If that interests you, CLICK HERE for the main ALIGNMENT section.

 This info below may help if you will be adjusting the toe setting yourself.